Konstantin Tereshchenko: GP3 Series

 In 2014, Tereshchenko was to have made his debut in the GP3 Series with Trident.
 He suffered a spectacular rollover in his first free practice session at Spa and was unable to partake in either of the weekends' two races.
 He returned to the championship late in the 2015 season with Campos Racing, and remained with the Spanish outfit for 2016.
-The Russian only scored points in his final GP3 outings in Abu Dhabi in 2016 and was dropped for 2017.
+He only scored points in his final GP3 outings in Abu Dhabi in 2016 and was dropped for 2017.

 World Series Formula V8 3.5

 Tereshchenko contested the World Series Formula V8 3.5 in 2017, initially competing with Teo Martín Motorsport before switching to SMP Racing for the last round in Bahrain.
 He finished eighth in the championship with a sole podium finish being his best result.